zhon/mockist-style-javascript-tdd-kata/README.md

 });
 ```
-That setUp function made the new test pretty simple. **Yeah.
+I like how you used setUp. **Yeah.
 I am glad we removed that duplication so that we could update all the tests at once.**
 ## Test 7 - passing
 ```js
 var CreateGreeter = function (voice, ear) {